• How it works

 Some apartments also offer additional services like package delivery, on-site maintenance, and trash pickup, making day-to-day living more convenient.

-4. Free Maintenance
+4. Lower Maintenance Responsibilities

 Home owners are required to make repairs needed to their home.
 As a renter, you are typically not responsible for major maintenance and repairs, which can save both time and money.
 Apartment complexes handle this for you.
 Landlords or property management companies typically take care of maintenance issues, such as plumbing problems, roofing repairs, and appliance malfunctions.